Palazzo del Governatore.

 The square in front of "Evangelismos" church, at Mandraki port.

-The town would be a typical modern Greek, colorless and chaotic city if the Italians throughout their occupation of the island did not elaborate it with beautiful, lavish, public buildings.
+The town would be a typical modern Greek, colorless, and chaotic city if the Italians did not elaborate it with beautiful, lavish public buildings throughout their occupation of the island.
 Rhodes was “the crown” of the “Italian islands of the Aegean" ("Isole Italiane dell' Egeo”).

-The Italians gave to the city a plan expounded with beautiful parks around the walls and public buildings.
+The Italians planned the city with beautiful parks around the walls and public buildings.
 It was the Italian Governor Mario Lago (1924–36) who was responsible for the commissioning of a comprehensive new Master Plan for the expansion of the city of Rhodos outside the walls, which was entrusted to the architect Florestano di Fausto and approved in 1926.

-Associated with this plan for the city was the wider project for the construction of new streets and roads and in the frame of this plan the Italians demolished the Ottoman period houses, that were built in and around the city walls, and “restored” the Medieval City to its pre-ottoman status.
+Associated with this plan for the city was the broader project for the construction of new streets and roads, and in the frame of this plan, the Italians demolished the Ottoman period houses that were built in and around the city walls and “restored” the Medieval City to its pre-ottoman status.

-The buildings at the Mandraki front are in use even today as city and prefecture public buildings.
-I have to admit, that nothing has been really done to the city after the Italians handed the islands to the Greeks, besides the construction of unimaginative buildings made of concrete.
+Even today, the buildings at the Mandraki front are used as city and prefecture public buildings.
+I must admit that nothing has been done to the city since the Italians handed the islands to the Greeks besides constructing unimaginative concrete buildings.

-I should not be misunderstood though, Rhodos town is a very pleasant medium size city with lots of cafes, restaurants, commercial shops and little green spots where usually a huge ficus tree dominates the place with its grandeur and thick shade.
+I should not be misunderstood, though; Rhodos town is a charming medium-sized city with many cafes, restaurants, commercial shops, and little green spots where a colossal ficus tree usually dominates the place with its grandeur and thick shade.

 Italian Colonial Architecture in the Dodecanese

-❤The Italians sought to give a unifying architectural stamp to the Mediterranean and African territories which they occupied in late 19th and early 20th centuries.
+❤ The Italians sought to give a unifying architectural stamp to the Mediterranean and African territories which they occupied in the late 19th and early 20th centuries.

 They occupied the Dodecanese from 1912 to 1943.
-At first, they tried a new, pan-Mediterranean, "Rationalist" architecture which, by incorporating different elements of local traditions (Greek, Roman, Venetian, Ottoman, middle eastern & north African Islamic), was intended to give the visible impression of the extent and diversity of the new empire.
-This gave rise to the period’s greatest and most imaginative buildings.
+At first, they tried a new, pan-Mediterranean, "Rationalist" architecture which, by incorporating different elements of local traditions (Greek, Roman, Venetian, Ottoman, Middle Eastern & North African Islamic), was intended to give the visible impression of the extent and diversity of the new empire.
+This gave rise to the period's most significant and most imaginative buildings.
 This period corresponds to the period Mario Lago (1924–36) was Governor of the Dodecanese.
 But it was to prove a short-lived architectural springtime.

-After 1936, with the new political Governor, Cesare Maria de Vecchi, (who had formerly been Mussolini’s Minister for Education), and the declaration of the Fascist ‘Imperium’, architecture had to turn to more austere forms following the demands imposed by more authoritarian politics.
-Some of the earlier buildings were even purged of their decorative elements in a ‘purification’ of the colonial architecture.
-Such an example is the “Grande Albergo delle Rose”, which ‘purified’ of its decorative details and ‘arabesques’ to reveal a stern, more serious core in unadorned ‘poros’ limestone (the building took a form similar to that of the present day).
-Fortunately, many more of the early buildings have survived throughout the Dodecanese than the later ‘purified’ ones.💔
+After 1936, with the new political Governor, Cesare Maria de Vecchi (who had formerly been Mussolini’s Minister for Education), and the declaration of the Fascist ‘Imperium’, architecture had to turn to more austere forms following the demands imposed by more authoritarian politics.
+Some of the earlier buildings were even purged of their decorative elements in a ‘purification’ of colonial architecture.
+Such an example is the “Grande Albergo delle Rose”, which ‘purified’ of its decorative details and ‘arabesques’ to reveal a stern, more serious core in unadorned ‘poros’ limestone (the building took a form like that of the present day).
+Fortunately, many more early buildings have survived throughout the Dodecanese than the later ‘purified’ ones. 💔

 A walk of Italian architectural splendor